 Rapid Repair and Replacement: 3D Printing for Power Plant Maintenance

 Unplanned equipment failures are among the biggest challenges for power plants.
 When turbines, pumps, or pipe fittings break, operations halt, costing both energy output and revenue.
 Traditional supply chains often struggle to provide quick replacements for specialised components, but additive manufacturing is changing that.
-Using 3D printing, engineers can now design, produce, and install parts within hours, rather than weeks.
+Using this technology, engineers can now design, produce, and install parts within hours, rather than weeks.
 This shift supports faster power plant optimisation, minimises downtime, and extends asset life.

 The Growing Need for Faster Maintenance